claimdocadmin/pjson/affiliations.md

 The 'affiliation' object model is a simple means to express relationships within health care in JSON.
-This can include provider network information, endpoints, such as Direct Addresses,
+This can include provider network information, endpoints, such as Direct Addresses.

 The document is a draft proposed format for implementing "affiliations"